“So who did your psychic paper say you were in order

 Reason collapsed in a heap.

-Susan was standing the other side of the console, still looking very much
+Susan was standing on the far side of the console, still looking very

 “Susan,” The Doctor pleaded.
 “I am sorry to scare you.